 Midday Arts Series: Poetry Readings by Pattie McCarthy and J.C.
 Todd

-Our first Midday Arts Series program of the spring semester, featuring poets Pattie McCarthy and J.C.
-Todd reading from their own creative works.
+Join us for our first Midday Arts Series program of the spring semester, as poets Pattie McCarthy and J.C.
+Todd read from their own creative works.

 Pattie McCarthy is the author of six books of poetry, including Quiet Book (Apogee Press, 2016), Nulls (horse less press, 2014), and Marybones (Apogee Press, 2012) and a dozen chapbooks, most recently x y z & & (Ahsahta Press, 2015).
 She was an artist resident at the Elizabeth Bishop House in Great Village, Nova Scotia, in summer 2013.
 A 2011 Pew Fellow in the Arts, McCarthy teaches creative writing and literature at Temple University